cedar-book/-how.bitshares.works-ts/bbf/bts_holder_guide/assets/dex-margin-call-mechanics.md

 ## Margin Call Mechanics

 #### Table of Contents:
+- Margin Call Mechanics
+  - What is a margin call?
+  - How is the call price calculated?
+  - How is the collateral ratio (CR) calculated?
 - Execution Conditions
+  - When will a margin call happen?
 - Discussion
+  - At what price will the margin call execute?
+  - Margin calls only execute in the range (Call Price - SQPP)

 ***

 The mechanics of a margin call in Bitshares are currently poorly understood, so I’d like to try to clarify a little by using examples from the USD:BTS market.
 I think part of the current confusion lies in people talking about the same market but using different market directions, ie. USD:BTS or BTS:USD, so terms like above/below don’t mean the same thing to different people.
 I will only use USD in these examples, but USD can be replaced by any bit asset in this context.
 I prefer to use the USD:BTS market direction, so these examples will have prices in BTS/USD.